 Apart from the rabies virus, raccoons can carry other dangerous infectious agents, such as worms, bacteria, and other parasitic microorganisms.
-These organisms are readily passed through their feces, and you can get infected by inhaling or swallowing these organisms in their feces.
+These organisms are readily passed through their feces, and you can get infected by inhaling or ingesting these organisms in their feces.

 Baylisascaris procyonis, raccoon roundworm, is one of the most common disease agents in raccoon poop, and it causes a serious neurological condition, especially in children.
 Giardiasis is another serious infection that can be contracted from raccoon poop.
 Also, bacterial organisms like salmonella and campylobacter are commonly present in raccoon feces.

 If you must remove raccoon poop on the roof by yourself, you have to be extra careful to make sure you don’t come in direct contact with the poop or inhale it.
-You have to wear protective clothing, quality face mask, and disposable gloves and clogs.
+You need to wear protective clothing, quality face mask, and disposable gloves and clogs.

-Gently climb on to the roof and sprinkle some water on the latrine to prevent dust from carrying raccoon worm eggs to other parts of the house.
+Gently climb up to the roof and sprinkle some water on the latrine to prevent dust from carrying raccoon worm eggs to other parts of the house.
 Pack the feces in a plastic bag and double bag it.
 However, this does not guarantee that the infectious agents have been eliminated.

 RACCOON POOP IN BACKYARD

 Raccoons can turn any suitable site in your backyard to their latrine and leave piles of poop there.
-Common places in your backyard where raccoons might go to poop include the base of trees and shrubs; raised horizontal surfaces, such as fallen logs, stumps, woodpiles, or large rocks; and around sheds.
+Common places where raccoons might go to poop in your backyard include the base of trees and shrubs; raised horizontal surfaces, such as fallen logs, stumps, woodpiles, or large rocks; and around sheds.